StrahinjaGolubovic/Gymble/RAILWAY_DEPLOYMENT.md

 ## Step 6: Configure Domain

 1. In Railway, go to your service
-2. Click "Settings" → "Generate Domain"
+2. Click on your service to open it
+3. Go to the **"Settings"** tab
+4. Scroll down to the **"Domains"** section
+5. Click **"Generate Domain"** button
-3. Railway will provide a free `.railway.app` domain
+6. Railway will provide a free `.railway.app` domain (e.g., `your-app-name.up.railway.app`)
-4. You can also add a custom domain if you have one
+7. Copy the domain URL
+8. Your app is now live!
+Visit the domain in your browser

+### Adding a Custom Domain (Optional)

+1. In the same "Domains" section, click **"Add Domain"**
+2. Enter your custom domain (e.g., `gymble.com`)
+3. Railway will provide DNS records to add to your domain registrar
+4. Follow the instructions to point your domain to Railway

 ## Step 7: Verify Deployment